 Resources for Responding to Violence and Tragedy

-Tips and expert advice for teachers and parents on reassuring children after disturbing events, such as the explosions at the Boston Marathon.
+Expert advice for teachers and parents on reassuring children after disturbing events.

 - Grades: PreK–K, 1–2, 3–5, 6–8, 9–12